ffund/ml-notebooks/notebooks/8-svm-bias-variance.md

 :::

 ::: {.cell .markdown }
-Now we'l set up the grid search.
+Now we'll set up the grid search.
 We can use `fit` on it, just like any other `sklearn` model.

 I added `return_train_score=True` to my `GridSearchSV` so that it will